benkeen/generatedata/V5_CHANGES.md

 - `packages/config` - this'll house the main configuration settings and replace the old `.env` file.
 For simplicity and backward compatibility, I've left the same uppercase names from the old .env variables.
 - `packages/plugins` - the countries, Data Types and Export Types.
 Perhaps I'll split them into separate packages for each, but for now they're lumped in the same package.
 - `packages/types` - global types.
+- `packages/utils` - utility methods

 ## Other changes

-- use turborepo
+- now uses turborepo
-- moved to pnpm
+- moved to pnpm, uses catalogs for dependencies
 - node 24
 - dropped Sass/CSS modules in favour of Griffel
-- dropped redux-persist since it's no longer supported (replacement?)
+- dropped redux-persist since it's no longer supported
 - move from `react-beautiful-dnd` (deprecated) to `@dnd-kit/core`
-- react 18 (19 is too new for any good DND lib)
+- react 18 (19 is still too new for some deps)
-- ditch Grunt
+- ditch Grunt [TODO]
+- greatly improved dev flow.

 ## Bootstrap process for new clones